pavelzag/gcp-access-visualizer/DEPLOYMENT.md

    - Go to Actions tab in GitHub
    - Watch the workflow build and push images

+### Multi-Platform Support

+Images are built for multiple platforms to support both Intel and Apple Silicon Macs:
+- **linux/amd64** - For Intel Macs and x86_64 systems
+- **linux/arm64** - For Apple Silicon (M1/M2/M3) Macs

+Kubernetes will automatically pull the correct architecture based on your node's platform.
+This ensures compatibility with macOS minikube on both Intel and Apple Silicon Macs.

 ### Image Tags

 Images are automatically tagged with:
-- `latest` - Latest build from master branch
+- `latest` - Latest build from master branch (multi-platform)
 - `master-<sha>` - Builds from master with commit SHA
 - `v*` - Semantic version tags (if you create tags)